Dhole/dhole.github.io/content/post/chip8_emu_1.md

 # Conclusion

-In this first article I explained briefly what the CHIP-8 is, and I it's a good candidate for your first emulator.
+In this first article I explained briefly what the CHIP-8 is, and I think it's a very good candidate for your first emulator.
 Then I showed how I organized the emulator implementation into a backend and frontend, which is a pattern that can be applied to any emulator implementation and comes with the benefit of portability.

 The backend implementation contains the core parts of a simple emulator, making it easy to follow.